For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Will teams that have 5 people have priority over teams with 4 or partial teams?

-The first year we did first-come first-served, but switched to a lottery system due to the complex nature of matching teams on a first-come first-served basis.
+No, it is a lottery system due to the complex nature of matching teams.

 If I get selected to participate, do I have to confirm that I want to take part in the competition?